 The second measure provides that any single cash payment for the acquisition of goods and services exceeding EUR 500 for consumer-to-business transactions is prohibited and that such payment may only be made via electronic means.
 The draft proposes to lower this to €300.

 For the ECB “there should be clear evidence that such limitations are likely, in fact, to achieve the stated public goal of combating tax evasion.”
 In 2018, after a two-year consultation, the European Commission decided not to impose EU wide limitations on cash payments and concluded that “While tax fraud and the use of cash are often associated, the study demonstrates that the relationship between the two is not always clear-cut.”
-The European Commission Recommendation 2010/191/EU states that the acceptance of payments in cash should be the rule, but acknowledges that cash may be refused for reasons related to the ‘good faith principle’, without this constituting a breach of the legal tender status of cash.
+The European Commission Recommendation 2010/191/EU states that the acceptance of payments in cash should be the rule, but acknowledges that cash may be refused for reasons related to the ‘good faith principle’, without this constituting a breach of the Money that is legally valid for the payment of debts and must be accepted for that purpose when offered.
+Each jurisdiction determines what is legal tender, but essentially it is anything which when of...
+More status of cash.

 The ECB considers that “the existing limit on cash payments of EUR 500 for consumer-to-business transactions, and the new tax incentives discouraging companies from spending cash in excess of EUR 300, are disproportionate in light of the potentially adverse impact on the cash payment system.”
 Cash transactions above the defined thresholds should be permitted as long as the parties are able to ensure that the payment is traceable by identifying the amount, the reason for the transaction and the parties involved.